grpc/proposal/L50-objc-interceptor.md

 gRPC interceptor has been a popular utility for users making HTTP requests. gRPC Objective-C library has received a number of requests to add support of this feature to gRPC.
-The old gRPC Objective-C library API was not flexiable enough to support interceptor API.
+The old gRPC Objective-C library API was not flexible enough to support interceptor API.
 With the [new API](https://github.com/grpc/proposal/blob/master/L38-objc-api-upgrade.md), now it is possible to add in this support.

 ### Use cases
 The use cases for interceptor is wide; a few examples include: